Master of Arts in Teaching

 The studio component of the program intersects with art teaching methods, art education curriculum development, visual-critical studies, and supervised pre-practicum internships in public schools and at the Museum of Fine Arts, Boston.
 Full-time practicum internships in urban and suburban communities further engage MAT students in the study, analysis, and production of visual culture with youth in the classroom.

 MAT students will complete a 12-month program of study in education foundations, art theory and curriculum, and studio art.
-Many MAT students start with three education classes at Tufts in the summer, then take eight studio credits and two art education classes in the fall.
+Many MAT students start with three education classes at Tufts in the summer, then take six studio credits and two art education classes in the fall.
 They then complete their course of study in the spring with a student-teaching internship that includes a weekly seminar and an art curriculum development course.

 When you graduate, you'll be eligible to apply for grades PK-8 or 5-12 Massachusetts Initial Teaching Licensure in Art Education.